s4vvyos/ZCO1/README.md

 The password to the 7z file is s4vvyos.

 ZCO1 was written in C and preforms the following actions:
-Removes safe boot
+Removes safe boot.
 Removes CMD, shell, etc.
-Removes Regedit
+Removes Regedit.
-Connects to remote servers
+Connects to remote servers.
-infects all exe files
+infects all exe files.
 infects usbs.